zbrachinara/quicksweeper-doc/src/area_attack.md

 ### Stage 2: Attack (after 3 minutes)

-In this stage, uncovering a mine will incur an additional penalty: A region of cells around the mine will be regenerated and become unclaimed, allowing for anyone (except, for a time, the person who was frozen from uncovering the mine) to attempt to claim it.
+In this stage, uncovering a mine will incur an different penalty: A region of cells around the mine will be regenerated and become unclaimed, allowing for anyone to attempt claiming it.
 This mechanic can further penalize mistakes, but, as the name of the stage suggests, it is mostly there for attack.
+Lack of freezing should encourage the use of this mechanic as well

-### Stage 3: Lock (after 6 minutes)
+### Stage 3: The final stage: Lock (after 6 minutes)

 All previous effects apply, but now only cells that are adjacent to the player's area can be uncovered by that player.